Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 PHYSICS 220.
 (3)

 COMPUTATIONAL METHODS IN PHYSICS.
 An introduction to the techniques of using computers to solve problems in physics.
-These include numerical differentiation and integration, Monte Carlo simulations, numerical modeling, and graphical presentation of data.
+These include numerical differentiation and integration, numerical modeling, and graphical presentation of data.
 The techniques learned are applied to solve interesting problems in physics.
 Previous programming experience and computer literacy are helpful but not expected.
 Prerequisite: Physics 131.
-Offered: spring semester.
+Offered: fall semester.

 PHYSICS 233.
 (3)